-October 2017 Home Heating and the Mullion Conservatory Heat Harvester (CHH) system efficiencies are shown in the chart.
+The home heating efficiency chart for the Mullion home is shown below.
 The CHH system efficiency is proportional to the Conservatory – Home air Temperature Difference.
-Other heating system efficiencies are mostly independent of temperatures.
+Other heating system efficiencies are mostly independent of air temperatures.

 At an air temperature difference of just 1°C our Conservatory Heat Harvester system efficiency exceeds all others.
 In the system 2016 and 2017 performance charts below, the average air temperature difference was 9°C achieving an efficiency of 40.

 The following charts show Mullion Conservatory Heat Harvesting System 2016 and 2017 annual performance and 2017 monthly performance.

 In 2016 the system provided 661kWh of heat at a total cost of £2.54.
 In 2017 the system provided 801kWh of heat to the home at a total cost of £2.89.